typemeta/funcj/parser/readme.md

 The parsers are combined into one that applies each parser sequentially.
 If any parser fails then the operation is aborted and the failure is returned.
-If all of the parsers are successful then the results are passed to a `map` method, which constructs the return value or the parser.
+If all of the parsers are successful then the results are passed to a `map` method, which constructs the return value for the combined parser.

 ```java
 // A parser for a 3-digit number.